edgelesssys/marblerun.sh/content/docs/workflows/define-manifest.md

 * `KeyUsage` & `ExtKeyUsage`
 * `Subject` (+ children)

-The following X.509 properties cannot not be specified, because they are set by the Coordinator when creating a certificate.
+The following X.509 properties cannot be specified because they are set by the Coordinator when creating a certificate.
 * `IsCA`: always set to "false"
 * `Issuer`: always set to "Marblerun Coordinator"
 * `BasicConstraintsValid`: always set to "true"